github commit notifier.

 • teloxide — telegram bot library

-• fly.io — would've hosted it here
+• fly.io — was planning to host it there

 • github actions — workflow automation